 What is the Family Contact List?

 The Family Contact List (FCL) is a free program that provides an opportunity for connection between TSBC families with children from the same donor.
 We started the program in 1997 at the request of parents.
-Nearly 20 years later, 30% of all TSBC families have registered with the program and more than 80% of the families on the list have matched with at least one other family.
+Now 30% of all TSBC families have registered with the program and more than 80% of the families on the list have matched with at least one other family.
 Some matches exchange information by phone, email, or letter, while others have met in person.

 How do I join the Family Contact List?